-Meet the ECGA Staff!
+Meet the East Coast Greenway Alliance staff!
 Please click the staff member’s name to send him/her an email.

 He came out of the program with fresh knowledge on how to help leaders throughout the US address climate change and energy security.
 In 2008-09, he was a featured writer through blogs and op-eds based in another nonprofit initiative he founded, Sustainable Energy Transition (SET) based in New York City.
 The opportunity to lead the completion of the East Coast Greenway was a perfect one to make a tangible climate impact while simultaneously addressing other issues he is passionate about–including lowering health care costs, lowering transportation costs, creating good jobs (constructing the trail), and driving a green economic recovery.
 When he is not working with ECGA staff, volunteers and allies to complete and promote the greenway, you may find Dennis playing basketball, riding his bike, and otherwise enjoying life with his wife, young sons, extended family, and friends.

-Niles Barnes joined the ECGA in 2013 as the South Atlantic Coordinator.
-In his role, he helps to build and grow momentum to create and link trails from the Savannah River near Bluffton, SC, to the Potomac River and our nation’s capital.
+Niles Barnes joined the ECGA team in September 2013.
+In his role as Director of Greenway Programs, he implements strategies for ECGA’s advocacy and public policy initiatives, while also contributing to organizational operations, program delivery, finance, and technology.
 Niles’s passion lies not only in developing the physical trail, but also the potential it has to create a sustainable future that includes more healthy and prosperous local communities along the entire eastern corridor.

 As a former Pennsylvania state committee chair and a member of ECGA’s Board of Trustees, Andy Hamilton has always shown great dedication and passion for the East Coast Greenway vision.
 We are so glad to now have him as our Mid-Atlantic Coordinator covering Pennsylvania, Delaware, Maryland, and Washington, D.C.

 Molly holds a BS from Rutgers in environmental planning and design with a certificate in urban planning.
 Since graduation, she has worked on sustainable development projects at the neighborhood and county levels and is committed to bringing the ECG to underserved populations.
 Indoors, she enjoys drawing, reading, playing the violin and spending time with family and friends.
 She has been an outdoor adventure leader and an active volunteer in her community.